 According to the US Department of Labor data, park naturalists, including a park ranger, made an annual income of $ 5,700 annually based on the job description.

-Between 20 and 2021, the work in this field will increase from 3 percent to 9 percent for State or Federal park ranger job description.
+Between 20 and 2021, the work in this field will increase from 3 percent to 9 percent for State or Federal park ranger job descriptions.

 Park Rangers’ biggest responsibilities are public safety and enforcement of park rules.
 Rangers are parking in vehicles, horseback, boat or footpaths, and are trained on defensive tactics and firearm use.